ieb/N2KNMEA0183Wifi/lib/jdbbms/README.md

 ## -> BLE pass through

-Unfortunately the BLE stack in ESP32 for Arduino uses 40% of the flash and does not appear to be stable so the code for the GATT server has been moved to the archive and is no longer used.
+--Unfortunately the BLE stack in ESP32 for Arduino uses 40% of the flash and does not appear to be stable so the code for the GATT server has been moved to the archive and is no longer used.--

+Update 2025.
+ESP32 BLE stack is now fixed and working using NimBLEDevice.
+See lib/bluetooth/